Celebrating a new theme: Joy

 The winning poem(s) must move the soul in a memorable and accessible way.
 Say something beautiful, important, joyful.

 Ways to find the inspiration to win:

-10. Think of your own way to experience life, kindness, community and use it as your inspiration to write a poem of depth, whether joyful, morose or otherwise.
+9. Think of your own way to experience life, kindness, community and use it as your inspiration to write a poem of depth, hope and optimism.

 by Joan Ramseyer

 Bikes thrown down in a rush

 to get to the house